7ombie/jsii/docs/untitled.md

     this line is onside again
 		"""

+The ability to indicate where the text begins is especially useful when the literal is nested inside indented code.
+Otherwise, you get this kind of thing:

+    do {
+        let string = "this line is onside this line is indented by two spaces this line is onside again"
+    }

+### Escaping Characters

-Single escape-characters work like JavaScript.
+Simple, single-character escape sequences work exactly like JavaScript.
 This string literal contains two lines:

     "Line1\nLine2"

-Multi-character escape sequences are not supported.
-Interpolations are used instead (again, using Swift grammar).
-Lark interpolations use the same escape character as always `\`, and the interpolated expression is wrapped in parens (like an expression).
-These two strings are identical:
+None of the other kinds of escape sequence are supported.
+Interpolations are used instead.

+### String Interpolation

+Lark uses the same escape character to introduce interpolations (`\`).
+The interpolation is expressed as a tuple of zero or more expressions:

     "1 + 2 == 3"
 		"1 + 2 == \(1 + 2)"

-Lark goes slightly further than Swift, permitting any number of comma-separated expressions in the same interpolation (like an escaped tuple):
+The values of the expressions in the tuple are treated as adjacent interpolations (without spaces), so the following string literals are equivalent (and the same would be true for the corresponding text literals):

 		"\(x, y, z)"

-Note: The values of the expressions are treated as adjacent interpolations (without spaces), so the previous example is just a nicer way to write this:

     "\(x)\(y)\(z)"

+### Tagged Template Literals

+In Lark, you can follow an expression with a string or text literal, and it will create a tagged literal, just like JavaScript, except that Lark permits whitespace between the expression and the literal that follows it:

+    foo "bar" -> foo`bar`

 ## Compound Expressions

 Array and object literals are similar to JavaScript, with a few exceptions.